aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 ## Overview

+Virtual fields are a work in progress, and not yet part of the database encryption project.

 A virtual field is a field constructed from parts of other fields, but never stored.

 A virtual field can be used in the construction of a [compound beacon](./compound-beacons.md)